Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

-where $\sum_{k \in \mathbb{Z}} f^{2}(k\epsilon) \approx \frac{1}{\epsilon} \int_{\mathbb{R}} f^{2}(x) dx \to \infty.$ Therefore, informally the limiting process as $\epsilon \searrow 0$ actually solves the KPZ equation subtracted by infinity (see \cite{H12} for further discussion).
-This simple computation displays the necessity to rely on techniques from quantum field theory (e.g. \cite{S74} and \cite[Section 4]{MR99}) such as renormalization, which amounts to strategically subtracting off a large constant from a regularized equation, and replacing a standard product by Wick product (e.g. \cite[pg.
-23]{J97}, also \cite{DT96, DT07}) which informally guarantees mean zero condition.
-Let us point out that these techniques actually have long history of its utility in stochastic quantization.
-In particular, Da Prato and Debussche \cite{DD03} proved the existence of a unique strong solution to the 2-d stochastic quantization equation for almost all initial data with respect to the invariant measure using such techniques.
-We also refer to \cite{BG97, DDT07} for works on the KPZ equation using these techniques.
+where $\sum_{k \in \mathbb{Z}} f^{2}(k\epsilon) \approx \frac{1}{\epsilon} \int_{\mathbb{R}} f^{2}(x) dx \to \infty$.
+This simple computation displays the necessity to rely on techniques from quantum field theory (e.g., \cite[Section 4]{MR99}) such as renormalization, which amounts to strategically subtracting off a large constant from a regularized equation, and replacing a standard product by Wick product (e.g., \cite[pg.
+23]{J97}).
+These techniques actually have long history of its utility in stochastic quantization.
+In particular, Da Prato and Debussche \cite{DD03} proved the existence of a unique strong solution to the 2-d stochastic quantization equation for almost all initial data with respect to the invariant measure using such techniques (see also \cite{BG97, DDT07}).
 Without delving into further details, we mention that Hairer \cite{H13} in particular discovered two additional logarithmically divergent constants beside the $\frac{1}{\epsilon}$ in (\ref{5}) and successfully introduced a completely new concept of a solution to the KPZ equation (\ref{4}) using rough path theory (see also \cite{HQ18}).

 Let us now discuss this direction of research in the case of the NSE (\ref{1}).
 To the best of the author's knowledge, Flandoli and Gozzi \cite{FG98} were the first to consider the 2-d NSE in $\mathbb{T}^{2}$ with the forcing that is not regular; they proved in \cite[Theorem 4.3]{FG98} that the Kolmogorov equation associated to the NSE with covariance operator that is an identity has a weak solution.
 However, due to the spatial roughness of the noise, the authors in \cite{FG98} were not able to make the connection to the original equation.
-Da Prato and Debussche \cite{DD02} overcame this difficulty using techniques of renormalization and Wick products.
+Subsequently, Da Prato and Debussche \cite{DD02} overcame this difficulty using techniques of renormalization and Wick products.